kconnour/pyRT_DISORT/docs_source/rst/for-users/tutorials/spacecraft_retrieval/observation.rst

 DISORT expects the input of :code:`UMU0` and :code:`PHI0` to be floats, which we obtained by choosing the pixel's indices.
-It expects :code:`UMU` and :code:`PHI` to both be 1D arrays (here, both are length 1 since, again, each pixel ha only 1 set of emission and azimuth angles) which we got the same way.
+It expects :code:`UMU` and :code:`PHI` to both be 1D arrays (here, both are length 1 since, again, each pixel has only 1 set of emission and azimuth angles) which we got the same way.

 We just computed all the angular quantities required by DISORT in all pixels of the observation at once, which has the potential to offer some significant